honavarsohaan/laravel4-vhost/README.md

 This simple php script can be used to create vhost for your new Laravel4 App

-Download CreateVhostCommand.php and put it in app/commands
+Download CreateVhostCommand.php and ShowVhostCommand.php and put it in app/commands folder

 ## Installation

 To install update artisan.php in app/start/artisan.php with

       Artisan::add(new CreateVhostCommand);
+      Artisan::add(new ShowVhostCommand);

 ## Usage